Layton & Johnstone: Break up and aftermath

 In 1934, Clarence Johnstone became embroiled in a highly publicized divorce case, involving the wife of the popular orchestra leader and violinist Albert Sandler.
 The interracial affair caused a stir in England, leading the judge in the divorce case to warn the jury that when deciding damages, they must "get out of their heads any idea of vindictiveness because of colour."
 After finishing out their existing recording and performing contracts, Layton & Johnstone broke up the act in 1935.

-Afterwards, Turner Layton had a successful solo career, remaining in England until his death in 1978.
+Afterwards, Layton had a successful solo career, remaining in England until his death in 1978.
 Clarence Johnstone eventually married Raymonde Gilberte Defly Sandler in December 1935.
 He began a new partnership with Jules Bledsoe in early 1936, but the act broke up shortly thereafter.
 Johnstone and his wife eventually returned to New York City, where he died in 1953.

-They've had a recent popularity from being sampled by The Caretaker (musician) in his An Empty Bliss Beyond This World and Everywhere at the End of Time.
+In recent years, the duo's music has found popularity from a more modern audience after many of their works (including "The Wedding of the Painted Doll", "Anytime, Anywhere", "Alabamy Bound", "Say it Isn't So" and many more) were sampled by The Caretaker in his albums An Empty Bliss Beyond This World and Everywhere at the End of Time.